coderefinery/git-intro/_episodes/01-motivation.md

 - No more *"can you please send me the latest version?"*.
 - Allows up to thousands of persons to work on the same project without stepping on each other's toes.
-- Distributed version control enables to get contributions from people you don't know yet.
+- Distributed version control enables to get contributions from people you don't know yet and contribute to projects maintained by people who don't know you.

 ### Reproducibility